The Cloudflare WAF will work on all HTTP requests, including GET, POST, PUT, DELETE, HEAD, etc.

 If the attacker is using a specific pattern or user agent and the Cloudflare WAF doesn’t have a rule in place already, then you can create a custom rule for your web property.
 The custom WAF rule functionality is available to Cloudflare Business and Enterprise customers.
 To create a custom WAF rule, please contact us by submitting a support ticket with the relevant information.

-You can also request a custom WAF rule through the Cloudflare dashboard in the Web Application Firewall section by click on WAF Rule Request:
+You can also request a custom WAF rule through the Cloudflare dashboard via the Firewall app in the Web Application Firewall section by clicking Request a rule.

 Will the WAF protect against XSS and SQL Injection attacks?